JenHsuan/writer-help-extention/readme.md

 People who work as developers or bloggers usually open a lot of Chrome tabs to collect information or references and turn them into markdown syntax.
 This kind of job is so messy that I believe that it’s worthy to solve.

 ## Capabilities
-### Advantages
-There are two reasons for me to decide to create a utility with a Chrome extension.
-1. We can copy contents, turn them into markdown syntax, and paste them without switch tabs or extra monitor
+1. Copy contents, turn them into markdown syntax, and paste them without switch tabs or extra monitor
 2. We don’t have to leave tabs for content that we haven’t read yet

 ### Supported markdown syntax
 * Link
 * Code block